babgvant/CarScannerCSV/README.md

 # CarScannerCSV

 This script converts/cleans up Car Scanner CSV files.
+It is based on the work of Sam (phidauex) from the Mach-E Forums who was nice enough to share his parsing script with me.

 Usage: